ahmad2shadab/Color-Picker/README.md

 # Color-Picker

-Welcome to the Color-Picker project!
 This intuitive tool allows users to effortlessly pick and interact with colors on their screen.
 Whether you're a designer looking for the perfect shade, a developer needing exact color codes, or just someone who loves playing with colors, this color picker is designed to enhance your color selection process.

 ## Features